Jordana Bryant

-Jordana Bryant is an American country pop singer from Pennsylvania who began her career posting covers on YouTube and Instagram.
-She has accumulated more than 215 million views across social channels, has a podcast called New Friends with Jordana Bryant, and is managed by former Taylor Swift manager Rick Barker.
+Jordana Bryant (born July 30, 2005) is an American country pop singer from Pennsylvania who began her career posting covers on YouTube and Instagram.
+She has accumulated more than 215 million views across social channels, has a podcast called New Friends with Jordana Bryant, and is managed by Rick Barker, the former manager of Taylor Swift.

 Early life

-Jordana Bryant grew up in a small town outside of Philadelphia.
-Her dad influenced her musically introducing her to artists like Garth Brooks, Patsy Cline, Loretta Lynne, Dolly Parton, and Reba McEntire.
-By the age of 10, she wanted a guitar, and her dad began to teach her how to play.
-She graduated high school a year early to move to Nashville to pursue her music career full time.
+Jordana Bryant grew up in Bryn Mawr, Pennsylvania.
+Her father influenced her musically introducing her to artists including Garth Brooks, Patsy Cline, Loretta Lynn, Dolly Parton, and Reba McEntire.
+By 10, she wanted a guitar, and her father began to teach her how to play.
+She graduated from The Shipley School a year early to move to Nashville to pursue her music career full time.

 Music career

 During the pandemic, Bryant began posting videos online.
 Her first cover was of Carrie Underwood's "Before He Cheats".
-Covers of Camila Cabello's "Señorita" and Why Don't We's "What Am I," earned millions of views on YouTube.
-In October 2020, Bryant released her first single "This Love" and in 2021, she released the EP "Last First".
+Covers of Camila Cabello's "Señorita" and Why Don't We's "What Am I," earned her millions of views on YouTube.
+In October 2020, Bryant released her first single "This Love," and in 2021 she released the EP Last First.

-In April 2022, Bryant signed a record deal with Riser House Entertainment, and released the single "Guilty" which garnered over 250,000 streams, and over 500,000 views on YouTube.
-This was followed by a string of singles including "Country Music" co-written with Zack Kale and Seth Mosley.
-By the end of 2022, Bryant had accumulated over 20 million views online and over 10 million views on TikTok.

-During this period, Bryant opened for Restless Road, debuted in Nashville during CMA Fest, and performed in the Florida Georgia Line-inspired musical 'May We All: A New Country Musical'.
-In 2022, Bryant also released the Christmas EP 'First Christmas in Love'.
+In April 2022, Bryant signed a record deal with Riser House Entertainment and released the single "Guilty" which garnered over 250,000 streams and over 500,000 views on YouTube.
+That was followed by a string of singles including "Country Music" co-written with Zack Kale and Seth Mosley.
+By the end of 2022, she had accumulated over 20 million views online and over 10 million views on TikTok.
+During that time, Bryant opened for Restless Road, made her debut in Nashville during CMA Fest, and performed in the Florida Georgia Line-inspired musical 'May We All: A New Country Musical'.
+In 2022, Bryant also released the Christmas EP First Christmas In Love.

-Billboard magazine listed her track "Penniless & Broke", written with Jason Earley and Jonathan Gamble, as one of the '8 Must-Hear New Country Songs' in March of 2023.
-Bryant's 2022 single "New Friends" has earned more than 80 million plays on Instagram and TikTok.

-Bryant's latest EP released in March 2025, Right Key, Wrong Porch, was produced by Nathan Chapman, who worked on Taylor Swift's first 4 albums.
+Billboard listed her track "Penniless & Broke", written with Jason Earley and Jonathan Gamble, as one of the '8 Must-Hear New Country Songs' in March of 2023.
+Her 2022 single "New Friends" has more than 80 million plays on Instagram and TikTok.
+Her latest EP released in March 2025, Right Key, Wrong Porch, was produced by Nathan Chapman, who worked on Taylor Swift's first four albums.
 Bryant is managed by Rick Barker, Swift's former manager at Big Machine Label Group.

-On May 8th, 2025, Bryant released the duet "Out of the Blue" with former America's Got Talent finalist Joseph O'Brien.
+Bryant released the duet "Out Of The Blue" with former America's Got Talent finalist Joseph O'Brien on May 9th.
+On August 1, 2026, her debut album Hopeless Romantic was announced, which was released on September 4.